The Hutzler’s Experience

 The family-run business was thoughtful and innovative, instilling pride and affection from patrons and employees alike.
 Hutzler’s was more than a store.
 It was an experience.

-The Maryland Center for History and Culture revives Hutzler’s in a new exhibition, The Hutzler’s Experience: How a Small Dry Goods Store Became a Maryland Institution.
-The exhibition recalls what was an all-day experience for customers when they visited Hutzler's, displaying products, ephemera, employee uniforms and handbooks, drawings, video from behind-the-scenes at Hutzler’s, and items from the iconic Towson “Tea Room.”
-A highlight of the exhibition is a reimagined window display, like the Hutzler’s on Howard Street, that changes with the seasons.
+The Maryland Center for History and Culture revived Hutzler’s in the exhibition, The Hutzler’s Experience: How a Small Dry Goods Store Became a Maryland Institution.
+The exhibition recalled what was an all-day experience for customers when they visited Hutzler's, displaying products, ephemera, employee uniforms and handbooks, drawings, video from behind-the-scenes at Hutzler’s, and items from the iconic Towson “Tea Room.”
+A highlight of the exhibition was a reimagined window display, like the Hutzler’s on Howard Street, that changed with the seasons.